JuusoPesonen/Portfolio-website/README.md

 # Portfolio-website
-Own portfolio website using bootstrap 5
+Own portfolio website using bootstrap 5, html5, css and javascript